Stable existence of incompressible 3-manifolds in 4-manifolds: Introduction

 Our results on stable embeddings vary according to the so-called \emph{$w_2$-type} of the 4-manifold.
 So we first consider a weaker equivalence relation.
 We call 4-manifolds \textbf{bistably diffeomorphic} if they become diffeomorphic after connecting sum each with finitely many copies of the complex-projective plane $\C P_2$ (nonspin) and its orientation-reversal $\ol{\C P_2}$.
 For any oriented 4-manifold $X$, denote

 Stable implies bistable, as $(S^2 \times S^2) \# (\C P_2) \diffeo 2 (\C P_2) \# (\ol{\C P_2})$ \cite[Cor~1,Lem~1]{Wall}.

 Given a nonempty connected CW-complex $A$, by a continuous map $u: A \longra B\G$ \textbf{classifying the universal cover} $\wt{A}$, we mean the induced map $u_\#$ on fundamental groups is an isomorphism, for some basepoints.
-The map $u$ is uniquely determined up to homotopy and composition with self-homotopy equivalences $B\alpha: B\G \longra B\G$ for all automorphisms $\alpha$ of $\G$.
+The map $u$ is uniquely determined up to homotopy and composition with self-homotopy equivalences $B\alpha: B\G \longra B\G$ for $\alpha$ an automorphism of $\G$.
 By a connected subcomplex being \textbf{incompressible}, we shall mean that the inclusion induces a monomorphism on fundamental groups.

 \begin{thm} Let $X$ be a oriented closed smooth 4-manifold.
 Let $c: X \longra BG$ classify its universal cover.
 Let $X_0$ be a connected oriented closed 3-manifold with fundamental group $G_0$.
 Suppose $G = G_- *_{G_0} G_+$ with $G_0 \subset G_\pm$.
 There exists an incompressible embedding of $X_0$ in some bistabilization $X(a,b)$ inducing the given injective amalgamation of fundamental groups, if and only if there exists a map $d: X_0 \longra BG_0$ classifying its universal cover and satisfying the equation